blackbird973/FaceMixer_ISN/README.md

 # FaceMixer_ISN

-The aim of this project was to obtain the average face of multipe face, for this project i used python and the PIL library.
+The aim of this project was to get the average face picture from multipe face pictures, for this project i used python and the PIL library.

 ## How to use

-- Put your multiples faces photos, and link them in the facemix.py file.
+- Put your multiples faces photos, and add them in the facemix.py file.

 - Run the program